Rom-1T/ia_racing_imt/drive_renforcement/README.md

 Detailed documentation: [https://github.com/tawnkramer/gym-donkeycar](https://github.com/tawnkramer/gym-donkeycar)

+To understand how the simulator works and create new circuit, please check [our README about the simulator](https://github.com/Rom-1T/ia_racing_imt/tree/main/simulateur).

 #### Add a new circuit

 When you have created a new circuit "TestCircuit" you need to create a new Gym Env.
 There are 3 steps to do so